lml/commontator/README.md

 ## Usage

-Follow the steps below to add commontator to your models and views:
+Follow the steps below to add Commontator to your models and views:

 1. Models